eserie/wax-ml/README.md

 By providing these two encoding schemes, WAX-ML makes it easy to use JAX algorithms on data of these types.

-Currently, the types of time offsets supported by WAX-ML are quite limited and we collaborate with the pandas, xarray and [Astropy](https://www.astropy.org/) teams to further develop the time manipulation tools in WAX-ML (see "WEP1" in `WEP.md`).
+Currently, the types of time offsets supported by WAX-ML are quite limited and we collaborate with the pandas, xarray, and [Astropy](https://www.astropy.org/) teams to further develop the time manipulation tools in WAX-ML (see "WEP1" in `WEP.md`).

 ### pandas and xarray accessors